 Waltonchain is Taking Bigger Steps

-Waltonchain has been gaining steam in 2017 with numerous partnerships, but this latest announcement is the most signficant.
-China Mobile is a monumental figure in the nation’s economy, with nearly 1 billion subscribers, and this partnership will help to increase Waltonchain’s brand awareness.
+Waltonchain has been gaining steam in 2017 with numerous partnerships, but this latest announcement is the most significant.
+China Mobile is a monumental figure in the nation’s economy, with nearly 1 billion subscribers, and this partnership with China Mobile IoT Alliance will help to increase Waltonchain’s brand awareness.

 With the support of some the IoT industries biggest names in the form of the China Mobile IoT Alliance, they are in prime position to make an long-lasting tangible impact on the future economy.